Wireless technology is moving healthcare outside of clinics and hospitals.

 All video conference applications used for telehealth need to be compliant with the HIPAA (Health Insurance Portability and Accountability Act) that requires transmitted personal data to be encrypted.
 If patients are annoyed because they are unable to use their favorite video chatting application, they should realize that practicing telehealth over an unsecure video conference application is comparable to agreeing on a surgery using a dirty scalpel.
 Furthermore, the selected video chatting application needs to be integrated with the electronic health record system and other healthcare applications in this healthcare institution.

 A study published in Journal of Informatics in Health and Biomedicine states that around 90% of patients would prefer using video conferencing over doctor visits if the option existed.
-In addition to offering a consultation, healthcare provider can share medical certificates and test results, conduct virtual training, and offer support for patients with anxiety and depression.
+In addition to offering a consultation, a healthcare provider can share medical certificates and test results, conduct virtual training, and offer support for patients with anxiety and depression.
 However, video conferencing is not always able to replace physical visits to the doctor’s office.
 A broken arm will not be set over the internet.

 Ann Carle, Telehealth Clinical Coordinator at Cornerstone VNA, recalled a case where she saved a patient’s life over video chatting.
-Through web portal, the nurse noted that one of her patients had a low O2 saturation.
+Through web portal, the nurse noted that one of her patients had a low oxygen saturation.
 She immediately connected to the patient via video conferencing and noticed that the patient was struggling to breath and turning grey in color.
 Unsure of how to help, the patient’s husband was panicking.
 The nurse reacted promptly by calling 911 and easing the anxiety of the patient and her husband.

 Sensors are rapidly finding their way into telehealth.
 Those tiny devices are easily embedded into a watch, garment, or even directly applied on the skin as a temporary tattoo.